 Johnny joined DCDD1 in May 2021.
 A lifelong Cuero native, Johnny served as a Fire Fighter for the City of Cuero for thirty-five years before retiring in February 2020.
 Johnny attended Coastal Bend College in Beeville, and later received his Fire Fighter certification from Texas A&M. Johnny has spent his life in service to his community in many ways; he is also involved with Kolbe Prison Ministries at the Stevenson Unit and at St. Michael’s Catholic Church.
 During his retirement, Johnny spends his time as a school bus driver for Cuero ISD and for St. Michael’s Catholic School.

 Johnny is a family man who has been married to his wife Patricia for over twenty years, with whom he has raised five children and grandchildren.
-In his free time, Johnny enjoys playing golf, pickleball and travelling.
+In his free time, Johnny enjoys playing golf, pickleball and traveling.

 General Manager – Jennifer Urban, CFM